-Google Workspace (formerly Google Workspace) requires a lot less maintenance and administrative efforts compared to traditional on-premise email and productivity software tools.
+Google Workspace (formerly G Suite) requires a lot less maintenance and administrative efforts compared to traditional on-premise email and productivity software tools.

 It also completely eliminates the need to manage hardware, in addition to featuring automated backup, security and workflow automation capabilities.

 However, Google Workspace admins still need to invest significant time to manage the system, as well as implement security and access control policies.

 In this post I’ll discuss three of the most important routine Google Workspace admin tasks and how to automate them.

 An average organization has around 16% annual employee turnover rate, according to 2018 Mercer US Turnover Survey.

 This means that a Google Workspace admin in an organization with 1,000 workers needs to onboard and offboard approximately 300 employees per year (assuming all departing employees are replaced).
 This translates into nearly one offboarding/onboarding operation every day.

 Now let’s look at the offboarding process in a little more detail as it typically carries a higher security and data loss risk than onboarding.

 So the usual offboarding workflow includes the following steps: